Gubbsy/Portfolio/_posts/2020-03-23-human-centered-design.blog.md

 ---
 layout: blog
-title:  Human-Centered Design
+title:  Human-Centred Design
 date:   "2020-03-23"
 summary: The problem solving strategy that puts the consumer's needs first when building a solution from the ground up!
 categories: blog
 ---

-Human-centered design is an approach to solutions development that puts the user's needs first when tackling an issue.
+Human-centred design is an approach to solutions development that puts the user's needs first when tackling an issue.
-Using a human centered design approach requires you to involve the end-user in every step of the design and development cycle: from the initial requirements analysis all the way through to the release of the final solution.
+Using a human centred design approach requires you to involve the end-user in every step of the design and development cycle: from the initial requirements analysis all the way through to the release of the final solution.
 You must learn to deeply understand the final product user, empathizing with the real life problems they face in order to produce an ergonomic solution they will embrace.

-## Human-Centered Design Process
+## Human-Centred Design Process
-The Human-Centered design can be broken down into 3 main processes.
+The Human-Centred design can be broken down into 3 main processes.

 ### Phase One: Inspiration & Understand the User and their Needs
 ---